offbynull/offbynull.github.io/docs/data/learn/AWS/input/input.md

 Each VPC has an IP address range associated with it, defined as a CIDR block.
 For ...

- * IPv4, the CIDR block is allowed a prefix size of between 16 to 28 bits.
+ * IPv4, the CIDR block is allowed a prefix size of between 16 and 28 bits.
  * IPv6, the CIDR block is allowed a prefix size of between 44 and 64 bits.

 ```{note}